 Equity & Justice Programming Founding Sponsor

-EJACE's mission is to ensure a just, equitable, and inclusive school culture, EJACE helps administrators, staff, and students identify and develop mission and vision, values, people, practices, place and narrative that will eliminate the negative impact of inherent bias, social ignorance, prejudices, and systematic intolerance.
+EJACE's mission is to ensure a just, equitable, and inclusive school culture, EJACE helps administrators, staff, and students identify and develop mission and vision, values, people, practices, place and narrative that will eliminate the negative impact of inherent bias, social insensitivity, prejudices, and systematic intolerance.

 EJACE is a year-long experience (7 Full Day Sessions) in leadership growth and development through the Equity and Justice Lens.
 Each school will bring a 4 person team of staff to include the building principal.
 The other three members are selected by the Principal (Team Leader).

 Students of color experience culture and identity stress impacting health, socialization and emotional well-being.
 The Equity and Justice Academy in Character Education (EJACE) changes this sequel in St. Louis schools by bringing school staff and students together to develop a mission, vision, values, practices and narrative that fosters a positive impact breaking the chain of long held biases and systemic intolerant attitudes.

 A student leadership group will be in place at the school site to help inform the work throughout the year.
 There will be a required "Changing the Narrative" Project that will be developed throughout the year-long academy.
 It will be presented at a Narrative Showcase in May by the Staff and Student Leadership Teams.
 School teams are expected to be in attendance at all 7 sessions.

 Ensuring educational equity and justice are at the center of everything we do as educators is incredibly complex and challenging work.
 The Equity and Justice Academy in Character Education will offer new perspectives, challenge our thinking and create new opportunities for application grounded in practicality.